Trusted WordPress tutorials, when you need them most.

 After that, you can easily add subscriptions to any WooCommerce products to your online store.

-You’ll have an option in your WooCommerce product editing page where you can set your subscription settings.
+You’ll have an option in your WooCommerce product editing page to set your subscription settings.

 WooCommerce subscription options

-For more help with WooCommerce, see our ultimate WooCommerce tutorial.
+For more help with WooCommerce, you can see our ultimate WooCommerce tutorial.

 Method 3.
 Add WooCommerce Subscriptions for Memberships and Courses